Contest

 Relevance to public health

 Does the submission connect to the public health issue?
-How much does it contribute/connect to the narrative of the public health issue?
+How much significance does the submission offer to the public health field?

 FAQ